InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 their work, to make sure everyone is aware of the value contribution made - especially if contributors made their contributions voluntary.
-Neglecting to give credit can occur in companies which are not yet accustomed to the InnerSource working model and when the software being developed by the InnerSource community runs _behind the scenes_.
+Neglecting to give credit can occur in companies which are not yet accustomed to the InnerSource working model or when the software being developed by the InnerSource community runs _behind the scenes_.
 In my experience, failure to give credit is almost never done in bad faith, though, and TCs should be able to easily correct that.

-## Becoming a Trusted Committer and the different levels of participation
+## Becoming a Trusted Committer

-As we said in the beginning, the TC role is a very demanding but at the same time very fulfilling role to have.
+As we said in the beginning, the TC role is a very demanding but at the same time very fulfilling role to fulfill.
 If we have interested you in the role of a TC, you might ask yourself: how do I actually become a TC?
 How does that work in practice?

 InnerSource communities follow the same principles that Open Source communities do, one of which is meritocracy.
-In a Meritocracy, power is vested in individuals based on their talent, effort and achievement.
+In a meritocracy, power is vested in individuals based on their talent, effort and achievement.
 In other words, the responsibility and privileges that come with the TC role need to be earned.
 Transparency, another Open Source value, also plays a vital role in that it